josmar-crwdstffng/angular/aio/content/guide/interpolation.md

 <!--todo: needs a level 2 heading for info below -->

+See the <live-example name="interpolation"></live-example> for all of the syntax and code snippets in this guide.

 Interpolation refers to embedding expressions into marked up text.
 By default, interpolation uses the double curly braces `{{` and `}}` as delimiters.

 To illustrate how interpolation works, consider an Angular component that contains a currentCustomer variable: